rya-sge/access-denied/_posts/2026-09-09-circle-sponsor-paymaster-erc4337.md

 That split is the whole design.
 The policy question, whether this particular user deserves free gas, is answered off-chain by a service that can look at subscriptions, quotas, credit-card charges, or a free tier.
 The on-chain contract answers a much narrower question: did one of my trusted keys sign exactly this operation, and is the signature still inside its validity window?
 Everything in the 200 lines of `SponsorPaymaster.sol` below its licence header exists to make that second question cheap, unambiguous, and impossible to answer "yes" twice for the same operation.

-This article reads the contract as it stands at commit `3c47aa94`, walks through the byte layout it parses, the payload it signs, and the failure modes it deliberately does not revert on, then looks at the plumbing it inherits from `BasePaymaster` and at the operational surface an owner is left holding.
+This article reads the contract as it stands at commit `3c47aa94`, walks through the byte layout it parses, the payload it signs, and the failure modes it deliberately does not revert on, then looks at the deposit, stake and ownership functions it inherits from `BasePaymaster` and at the operational surface an owner is left holding.

 > This article has been made with the help of [Claude Code](https://claude.com/product/claude-code) and several custom skills